OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 September 2009.md

 ## Notable Warnings or Predictions

 - Reference to 2009 as a "**smashing year**" possibly linked to the insight about soul smashing
-- Not everyone will be affected—soul smashing occurs on an individual basis

----

-## Technology and Artificial Intelligence

-- No notable content.

 ---